|Nutrition Facts (per serving)|

 Reduce the heat to low, cover, and simmer for 40 minutes until barley is almost tender.

 Add cranberries and lemon juice and simmer for another 10 to 25 minutes until mixture is thick and barley is tender.
 Stir in walnuts and serve immediately.

-This can be made and stored in the refrigerator for up to 3 days.
+This can be made and stored in the refrigerator for up to three days.
 Each morning, for one serving, combine 1 cup of this mixture with a few tablespoons of milk or light cream.
-Microwave on 50% power for a minute or two until hot, then enjoy.
+Microwave on 50 percent power for a minute or two until hot, then enjoy.